nhsuk/nhsuk-frontend/README.md

 ## Prerequisites

-Install git to clone the repo, instructions: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+Install <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git">git</a> to clone the repository.

-You need to have Node.js (Node) installed onto your computer before you can install Gulp.

-If you do not have Node installed already, you can get it by <a href="https://nodejs.org/">downloading the package installer from Node's website</a>.
+Install the long-term support (LTS) version of <a href="https://nodejs.org/en/">Node.js</a>, which includes NPM.

 ## Installation